Archbasilica of Saint John Lateran: Papal tombs

 The skull of Saint Peter is also claimed to reside in the archbasilica since at least the ninth century, alongside the skull of Saint Paul.

-Lateran baptistery
+Baptistery and Holy Stairs

 The octagonal Lateran baptistery stands somewhat apart from the archbasilica.
 It was founded by Pope Sixtus III, perhaps on an earlier structure, for a legend arose that Emperor Constantine I was baptized there and enriched the edifice.
 The baptistery was for many generations the only baptistery in Rome, and its octagonal structure, centered upon the large basin for full immersions, provided a model for others throughout Italy, and even an iconic motif of illuminated manuscripts known as "the fountain of life".